Summers here and we are outside playing with our dogs more. Being prepared is key to the health and happiness of your dogs.

 Never leave your dog unattended in your car, even if the temperature is mild.
 In a locked car the temperature can climb rapidly to 110 or more.
 A cracked window will not prevent your dog from overheating and suffering heat stroke.
 You may have parked in the shade when you left your dog yet the sun shifts and an unexpected delay could endanger your dog’s life!

 Dog’s should have access to shade and fresh water while outdoors.
-If the temperature is very warm, outdoor access should be limited to short periods of time and the dog should be housed indoors.
+If the temperature is very warm, outdoor access should be limited to short periods of time and then the dog should be housed indoors.
 If they need to be outside, a baby pool filled just enough for their feet to get wet and they can lay down is a great option for necessary, limited outdoor exposure.

-If your dog is working in warm weather be prepared to offer him water at regular intervals and understand that he may drink more water than usual under these circumstances, so have plenty and offer it often.
+If your dog is working in warm weather ,be prepared to offer him water at regular intervals and understand that he may drink more water than usual under these circumstances, so have plenty and offer it often.

 Use caution with dogs that are obese, have respiratory difficulties, are geriatric or are otherwise unhealthy.
 These dogs may be more prone to heat exhaustion than other dogs.

-In addition, short-nosed breeds such as Pugs, Boxers and Bull Dogs, etc are at higher risk of heat exhaustion that other dogs.
+In addition, short-nosed breeds such as Pugs, Boxers and Bull Dogs, etc. are at higher risk of heat exhaustion that other breeds.

 Recognize the Signs of Heat Exhaustion

 Dogs suffering from heat stroke will normally exhibit any or all of the following:

 Panting with tongue becoming larger and thicker often times unable to fit in the mouth.